All Episodes

 Turnabout is fair play.

-Now, here's the the meat of his opinion.
+Now, here's the meat of his opinion.

 I didn't know that about JFK.

-Um he said uh what did he say?
+He said, what did he say?

-So if they would use it and they did, why wouldn't you use it?
+So if they would use it, and they did, why wouldn't you use it?

 Why wouldn't you use the power?

-Well, the reason to not use it would be if it looked like a clear violation of uh free speech.
+Well, the reason to not use it would be if it looked like a clear violation of free speech.

 But is it a clear violation?